k88hudson/git-flight-rules/README.md

 # Flight rules for git

+A guide for astronauts about what to do when things go wrong.

 ### What are "flight rules"?

 >  *Flight Rules* are the hard-earned body of knowledge recorded in manuals that list, step-by-step, what to do if X occurs, and why.
 Essentially, they are extremely detailed, scenario-specific standard operating procedures. [...]